Ham and Cheese Sliders are the best solution for an easy dinner. These make the perfect party food, and will win over any crowd.

 How to Make Ham and Cheese Sliders

-These need to bake long enough so that the cheese gets nice and melted in the sliders that are in the middle of the pan.
-Unfortunately, if you bake them too long the top will burn.
+These need to bake long enough so that the cheese melts throughout the whole pan of sliders.
+However, if you bake them too long the top will burn.

 I think that the flavors in this sauce work great with ham and Swiss cheese, but you could definitely use other meats and cheeses as well.